Ibaslogic/Ibaslogic/src/posts/2020-02-22-instant-post-switching-in-a-gatsbyjs-site/instant-post-switching-in-a-gatsbyjs-site.md

 const Blog = ({ data }) => {
 ```

-And now we can pass it down to a sub-component.
+And now we can pass it down to a child component.

 If you save your file, your code will still work!

 That’s all for the conversion.

-Now, we can create a sub-component where we will pass the query data.
+Now, we can create a child component where we will pass the query data.
 From there, we can manage the post switching and render them on the screen.

 In the `src/components` folder, create a file called `blogItems.js`.
 Inside this file, add the following starting code: